 Small business restructuring — also called company restructuring or corporate restructuring — involves making significant changes to the organisation and operation of your business.
 Under the Corporations Act 2001, a company can restructure its debts by proposing and agreeing on a restructuring plan with its creditors.

-For small businesses, this might mean looking at the roles and responsibilities of your staff and identifying where efficiencies can be made.
+For small businesses, this might mean looking at your staff's roles and responsibilities and identifying where efficiencies can be made.

 What does the restructuring process involve?